Life, Death and Big Decisions in Our Hands

 I have been close to people I love in their dying.
 Yet in a left-field way the death of my two cats brought home the reality of the decisions we make.
 I’ve had a lifetime of pets that died in high drama, were ‘put down’ or slipped away quietly.
 Spinney and Blanche had been with Stephen and me for seventeen years.
 We nursed them as kittens through cat flu; they slept purring on the bed with us; and they were very much part of our family.
 When our black and white Spinney became ill with a series of strokes, he lost most of his vision first, so that he kept getting lost and I had to find him and ‘talk’ him home.
 Then he walked in circles.
 But he recovered, wonky but happy enough.
 Blanche then got lymphoma.
 She deteriorated rapidly until one morning I took her choking and wheezing to the vet.
 He gave her cortisone, but it didn’t help.
 We euthanise pets when we feel their life isn’t worth living any more.
 And that’s the decision we made for Blanche.

 The simplest way I can describe what happened is to say that she fought for her life while the deadly drug did its job.
-As I carried her body out, the receptionist commented on my calm strength.
+As I carried her body out of the clinic, the receptionist commented on my calm strength.
 Really, I was traumatized.
 Stephen dug Blanche's grave and I held her in my arms.
 Rigor mortis had not set in and a gentle breeze whisked her long white fur.
 She didn’t feel dead.
 It hit me then: she was telling me that she had resisted because, whatever her extreme situation indicated, she was not ready to die.
 I was left dealing with my part in her premature exit.
 Six months later Spinney stopped eating, and then drinking, and I chose differently.
 I would moisten his mouth with an eye dropper.
 And then I sat with him for a whole day, until with a last tiny outbreath, he died, naturally.

 The soul lives on

 Illness and pain are part of our life on earth.
 The suffering we experience can be terrible, and unbearable for loved ones watching.
 Still, we have a more evolved consciousness than our pets – we can think rationally and make major decisions about death.
-But I wonder whether, at this stage of the evolution of our consciousness, many of us have the knowledge and insight to decide when our own life on earth should end, even during its last stages.
+But I wonder whether, at this stage of the evolution of our consciousness, how many of us have the knowledge and insight to decide when our own life on earth should end, even during its last stages.
 And then there’s the person, probably a doctor, who must assent to and perform the killing.
 Our every action, thought and feeling leaves its mark on us.
 If we take a life, however compassionately, it impacts on our soul because of that universal injunction at the heart of our humanity.

 We will die to this body, and we will return to take up another.
 That’s the essence of evolution on a metaphysical or spiritual level.
 But our soul remains our soul, and those imprints good and bad will stay with us.
 It’s called karma.
 Each life is an opportunity for transformation, to learn and grow.
 This includes our last life process, dying, It’s an awesome responsibility that we cannot treat too lightly.